mike-uffelman/art-prints/README.md

 The response from the Unsplash API returns an array of objects, each of which include various properties about the image, e.g. image urls, owner information, and other data necessary for usage of the results.
 However, for this application more data was needed to flesh out products, such as a base amount for pricing, likes, reviews, and product tags.

-When the response from Unsplash is received, the results are passed into a function called `buildProducts()` which maps over the array and returns a new array of product objects with the following properties:
+When the response from Unsplash is received, the results are passed into a function called `buildProducts()` which maps over the results array and returns a new array of product objects with the following properties:

 ```
 {